WalrusNetwork/markdown-content/other/punishments/en.md

 - C4 is for extreme harassment, threatening and violence.
 A C3 will put you straight at the 3 month mute level.
 You are not required to have been previously warned or punished for the rule you broke before receiving a C4.

-  - `Note:`A Senior Mod may choose to extend the duration of a C4 mute after is has been dealt, or change the mute to a ban (extreme aggression and harassment fall under the C4 category).
+  - `Note:`A Senior Mod may choose to extend the duration of a C4 mute after it has been dealt, or change the mute to a ban (extreme aggression and harassment fall under the C4 category).

 ### **Ban Evasion**